 Nomadic Matt has put together a great overview of the things to see and places to get the most for your money spent in the Honduras.

-The Honduras is a great travel destination, make sure your passport is ready to go and start considering a visit.
+The Honduras is a great travel destination, make sure your passport is ready to go and start planning your visit.